Nolan Jones Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks third in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the White Sox pitching staff ranks third in the league.

-- The White Sox have the 25th-ranked team ERA among all MLB pitching staffs (4.67).
+- The White Sox's 4.73 team ERA ranks 26th across all MLB pitching staffs.

-- The righty last pitched on Saturday against the Milwaukee Brewers, when he went 6 1/3 innings, allowing three earned runs while giving up six hits.
+- His most recent appearance came on Sunday against the Milwaukee Brewers, when the right-hander threw seven innings, surrendering two earned runs while giving up five hits.

-- In 19 games this season, the 29-year-old has amassed a 3.20 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .251 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.